Personal profile

 Biography

 Phil is Professor in Sociology.
-Previosuly he has served as Associate Pro-Vice Chancellor Researcher Development and Dean of Graduate School, Associate Dean Research in the College of Business and Social Sciences, Associate Dean Research in the School of Social Sciences and Humanities, and Head of Department of Sociology and Policy after joining Aston 2014 from the University of Warwick where he was Deputy Head of Department Sociology.
-Phil is currently Co-Chair of the REF 2029 PCE Pilot Sub-Panel for Social Work and Social Policy (UoA 21) and previously served as a member of the Sociology sub-panel for REF2021.
+Previosuly he has served as Associate Pro-Vice Chancellor Researcher Development and Dean of Aston Graduate School, Associate Dean Research in the College of Business and Social Sciences, Associate Dean Research in the School of Social Sciences and Humanities, and Head of Department of Sociology and Policy after joining Aston 2014 from the University of Warwick where he was Deputy Head of Department Sociology.
+Phil is currently a member of the REF 2029 Sociology sub-panel (Criteria and Assessment) and Co-Chair of the REF 2029 People, Culture and Environment Pilot sub-panel for Social Work and Social Policy and the REF 2021 Sociology sub-panel.

 Phil is currently a member of the editorial board for the international journal Adolescents.
-He previously served two terms as member of the editorial board of Work, Employment and Society, including for for two years its Deputy Chair.
+He previously served two terms as member of the editorial board of Work, Employment and Society, including for two years its Deputy Chair.
 Phil is also currently a member of the Research Experts Forum of the Consortium of Street Children, a global alliance of NGOs supporting the rights and welfare of street children.

 Fingerprint